|

 - PPM

-- Public Performance Measure - a hash-up of punctuality and reliability figures expressed as a percentage.
+- Public Performance Measure - a mash-up of punctuality and reliability figures expressed as a percentage.

 - Passenger Service Requirement - the minimum level of service required of a franchise.